JohanVer/freicar_docs/docs/nodes/freicar_map.md

 ### `std::vector<Uuid> Junction::GetOutgoingLanes()`
 Returns a list of all the lanes that exit the junction.
 ### `std::vector<Point3D> Junction::GetBoundaryPoints()`
-Returns a list of the points that more or less defined the perimeter of the junction.
+Returns a list of the points that more or less define the perimeter of the junction.
 ### `int Junction::GetID()`
 Returns the junction id.
 ### `Point3D Junction::GetHandlePoint()`